souza10v/souza10v/README.md

 # Hi There!
 I’m @souza10v

-🍎 I'm a huge fan of Apple devices and their systems.
+🍎 I'm an avid enthusiast of Apple devices and their intricate systems.

-💻 Currently working on improving my skills.
+💻 Presently dedicated to honing my skills and expanding my expertise.

-🧑‍💻 Looking forward to securing a position as a FullStack Developer.
+🧑‍💻 Eagerly aiming to carve out a path as a Developer, merging creativity with technical prowess.

-🗺 A fun fact about me is that I learned Spanish while living in the US, rather than in a Hispanic country.
+🗺 An intriguing tidbit about me: I mastered Spanish during my residency in the US, diverging from the conventional route of learning it in a Hispanic nation.

  <!-- **souza10v/souza10v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.